 In March 2024, we were notified of a forthcoming tax audit in Germany of our NobelClad subsidiary for the years 2019 through 2021.
+In July 2024, we were notified of a forthcoming tax audit in Germany of our DynaEnergetics subsidiary for the years 2019 through 2020.
 Our tax provisions reflect our best estimate of state, local, federal, and foreign taxes.
-While the audit is not unexpected, the outcome cannot be predicted with certainty.
-If any issues addressed in the Company's tax audit are resolved in a manner not consistent with our expectations, the Company could be required to adjust its provisions for income taxes in the period such resolution occurs.
+While the audit is audits are not unexpected, the outcome cannot be predicted with certainty.
+If any issues addressed in the Company's tax audit audits are resolved in a manner not consistent with our expectations, the Company could be required to adjust its provisions for income taxes in the period such resolution occurs.

-9. BUSINESS SEGMENTS
+9.10.
+BUSINESS SEGMENTS

 Our business is organized into three segments: Arcadia Products, DynaEnergetics and NobelClad.
-In December 2021, DMC acquired a 60 % controlling interest in Arcadia Products.
+In December 2021, DMC acquired a 60% controlling interest in Arcadia Products.
 Arcadia Products designs, engineers, fabricates, and finishes aluminum framing systems, windows, curtain walls, storefronts, entrance systems, and interior partitions to the commercial construction market.
-Additionally, Arcadia supplies customized windows and doors for the ultra-high-end residential construction market.
+Additionally, Arcadia Products supplies customized windows and doors for the ultra-high-end residential construction market.
 DynaEnergetics designs, manufactures, markets, and sells perforating systems and associated hardware for the global oil and gas industry.
 NobelClad produces explosion-welded clad metal plates for use in the construction of corrosion resistant industrial processing equipment and specialized transition joints for commuter rail cars, ships, and liquified natural gas (LNG) processing equipment.